grcheulishvili/grcheulishvili.github.io/content/research/building-a-polymorphic-engine.md

 }, nil)
 ```

-### 4. Making It Portable
+### 4\.
+Making It Portable

+We have successfully mutated the strings into `xor(...)` calls, but the target code doesn't actually *have* an `xor` function yet.
+If we tried to build it now, it would fail.

-For the generated code to compile, the target binary needs the `xor` helper function to decrypt the strings at runtime.
-I didn't want to copy-paste it manually every time, so I wrote an injector.
-This function parses a template string of the `xor` function and grafts the entire `*ast.FuncDecl` onto the bottom of the target file's AST programmatically.
+I wrote an injector that parses a template string of the `xor` helper function and grafts the entire `*ast.FuncDecl` onto the bottom of the target file's AST programmatically.
+This makes the malware self-contained.

 ## The Verdict